isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2008-08-17-national-day-rally-2008-speech-by-prime-minister.md

   b.
 Empowered new groups
 * i. e.g. mass access to the internet helped President Lee Myung-bak to win resoundingly in Dec 2007

-c.But also created rapidly changing moods in the population
+c.
+But also created rapidly changing moods in the population
 *   i.
 Within a few months, President Lee was under siege
 *   ii.
 Mass demonstrations and protests (Slide 5)